 9) Freshwater Drum: 45 pounds 7 ounces

 Freshwater drum are a common fish in the US and are in most lakes and rivers in Arkansas.
-For trophy sized drum you can try the Mississippi, Arkansas River and White River.
+For trophy-sized drums, you can try the Mississippi, Arkansas River, and White River.
 The biggest freshwater drum ever caught in Arkansas was caught in Lake Wilson, which is not necessarily a hot spot for fishing.
 It is a small lake about 90 miles SE of Little Rock.
-Chuck Piker of Hamburg, AR was fishing on Lake Wilson on July 7, 2004 when he bagged a 45 pound 7 ounce drum.
-Think about a 40 pound bag of water softener salt and compare that to this good sized catch!
+Chuck Piker of Hamburg, AR was fishing on Lake Wilson on July 7, 2004, when he bagged a 45-pound 7-ounce drum.
+Think about a 40-pound bag of water softener salt and compare that to this good-sized catch!
 That is a hefty fish.

 8) Bigmouth Buffalo: 50 pounds

 Right at the 50-pound mark is a bigmouth buffalo fish caught by Tony Worm on the Craig D. Campbell Lake Conway Reservoir (Lake Conway for the locals).
 Lake Conway was the first lake built by the Arkansas Fish and Game Association and is a large popular lake just north of downtown Little Rock.
 Worm’s 50-pound bigmouth buffalo was caught on September 10, 2007, and the record still stands.

 7) Striped Bass: 64 pounds 8 ounces